-BELL ATLANTIC WORKERS FILE \$ 100 MILLION SUIT AGAINST FIRM Buffalo News (New York) May 11, 1999, Tuesday, CITY EDITION Copyright 1999 The Buffalo News Section: BUSINESS, Pg.
-8D- Length: 333 words Byline: GENARO C. ARMAS; Associated Press Dateline: PHILADELPHIA Body A group of current and former employees of Bell Atlantic Corp. filed a \$ 100 million federal lawsuit against the company Monday, charging that a racially hostile environment led to the suicides of three employees who worked at a company garage.
-The lawsuit filed in U.S. District Court alleges that company executives did not do enough to stem the discrimination allegations lodged by 10 plaintiffs against two men who were supervisors at the garage the suicide victims worked at.
-The three workers, all black males, died between 1994 and 1997.
-The alleged harassment by white supervisors Thomas Flaherty and Nick Pomponio, who were named as defendants in the lawsuit, was so harsh that some workers considered "taking the law into their own hands," the lawsuit said.
-"But (they) opted to endure the suffering instead, believing that Bell Atlantic would take the action it promised to take (to investigate complaints and take corrective action)," court documents said.
-Both Flaherty and Pomponio have since been transferred out of the garage, plaintiffs' attorney John Hermina said.
-Flaherty, reached by phone, referred comment to corporate attorneys, and a number the company provided for Pomponio was incorrect.
-Joan Rasmussen, a Bell Atlantic spokeswoman in Arlington, Va., said Hermina had tried to file a similar lawsuit in federal court in Washington seeking class-action status but a judge "denied their claim of a pattern of discrimination."
-BELL ATLANTIC WORKERS FILE \$ 100 MILLION SUIT AGAINST FIRM Ms. Rasmussen declined to comment specifically on the Philadelphia lawsuit because she had not seen it, but said, "Discrimination is totally unacceptable in the workplace at Bell Atlantic."
+BELL ATLANTIC HIT WITH SUIT OVER SUICIDES The Record (Bergen County, NJ) May 11, 1999; TUESDAY; ALL EDITIONS Copyright 1999 North Jersey Media Group Inc., All Rights Reserved Section: BUSINESS; Pg.
+B01 Length: 322 words Byline: GENARO C. ARMAS, The Associated Press Dateline: PHILADELPHIA Body A group of current and former employees of Bell Atlantic Corp. filed a \$ 100 million federal lawsuit against the company on Monday, charging that a racially hostile environment led to the suicides of three employees who worked at a company garage.
+The lawsuit, filed in U.S. District Court, alleges that company executives did not do enough to stem the discrimination allegations lodged by 10 plaintiffs against two men who were supervisors at the garage where the suicide victims worked.
+Wire services The three workers, all black males, died between 1994 and 1997.
+The alleged harassment by white supervisors Thomas Flaherty and Nick Pomponio was so harsh that some workers considered "taking the law into their own hands,"the lawsuit said.
+"But they opted to endure the suffering instead, believing that Bell Atlantic would take the action it promised to take"to investigate complaints and take corrective action, court documents said.
+Both Flaherty and Pomponio have since been transferred out of the BELL ATLANTIC HIT WITH SUIT OVER SUICIDES garage, plaintiffs attorney John Hermina said.
+Flaherty, reached by phone, referred comment to corporate attorneys.
+Joan Rasmussen, a Bell Atlantic spokeswoman in Arlington, Va., said Hermina had tried to file a similar lawsuit in federal court in Washington seeking class-action status but a judge"denied their claim of a pattern of discrimination."
+Rasmussen declined to comment specifically on the Philadelphia lawsuit because she had not seen it, but said,"Discrimination is totally unacceptable in the workplace at Bell Atlantic."
 The lawsuit charges the company with racial discrimination and retaliation, negligence, breach of contract, and intentional infliction of emotional distress.
-"Bell Atlantic knew this was going on," Hermina said.
-"It's a culture of neglect, because apparently Bell Atlantic felt that these African-American employees don't matter."
-Load-Date: May 13, 1999 End of Document
+"Bell Atlantic knew this was going on,"Hermina said."It's a culture of neglect, because apparently Bell Atlantic felt that these African-American employees don't matter."
+Load-Date: May 11, 1999 End of Document